Bodhidharma

-Aside from the Chinese accounts, several popular traditions also exist regarding Bodhidharma's origins.

-The accounts also differ on the date of his arrival, with one early account claiming that he arrived during the Liu Song dynasty (420–479 CE) and later accounts dating his arrival to the Liang dynasty (502–557 CE).
+The accounts also differ on the date of his arrival.
+One early account claims that he arrived during the Liu Song dynasty (420–479 CE).
+Later accounts date his arrival to the Liang dynasty (502–557 CE).
 Bodhidharma was primarily active in the territory of the Northern Wei (386–534 CE).
 Modern scholarship dates him to about the early 5th century CE.

-Bodhidharma's teachings and practice centered on meditation and the Laṅkāvatāra Sūtra.
-The Anthology of the Patriarchal Hall (952) identifies Bodhidharma as the 28th Patriarch of Buddhism in an uninterrupted line that extends all the way back to the Gautama Buddha himself.
+Bodhidharma's teachings and practice center on meditation and the Laṅkāvatāra Sūtra.
+The Anthology of the Patriarchal Hall (952) identifies Bodhidharma as the 28th Patriarch of Buddhism in an uninterrupted line that extends back to the Gautama Buddha himself.

+Names

+Bodhidharma means 'dharma of awakening (bodhi)" in Sanskrit and was often shortened to simply Dharma in Chinese.
+Daruma is the shortened form in Japanese and from where the name of daruma dolls derives, themselves modelled after the monk.